saz/puppet-php/README.markdown

 # puppet-php

 puppet-php is a puppet module to manage PHP on your systems.
-It enabled you to manage the CLI version on PHP, Apache and FPM.
+You can manage the CLI, Apache and FPM version of PHP.

 ## How to use